 Group 2: Vietnamese pronouns

 Vietnamese pronouns are enormous.
 They are categorized on the basis of age and gender.
-You can add the pronouns after “Chào/ Xin chào” to increase the politeness and show off your language ability, getting you to communicate more confidently.
+You can add the pronouns after greeting in Vietnamese “Chào/ Xin chào” to increase the politeness and show off your language ability, getting you to communicate more confidently.

 But using the wrong one could be such an embarrassment.
 So, these are the most multi-purpose words you should know